w3c/market-data-odrl-profile/minutes/CG-minutes-22-01-12.md

 ### Access

 **Ben**
-This is a slightly strange becuase we presuppose access before an Action can take place.
+This is a slightly strange because we presuppose access before an Action can take place.
 I guess we need more more information on the context here.
 If it's access to use the data, we could apply the Use action.
 If it's to display the data, we could apply the Display actions.
 But does this "access" mean something else?

 **Nigel**
 I think you're right on that.

-**Ben**
 ### Download, Print, Open & Print.

 **Jaspal**